-Team The TAKTL team, now over 170 strong and growing, brings together thirty years of manufacturing experience, materials research and innovative design.
+Team The TAKTL team, now over 150 strong and growing, brings together thirty years of manufacturing experience, materials research and innovative design.
 Our company is made up of material scientists, mechanical and ceramic engineers, industrial, textile and communication designers, architects, artists, writers, entrepreneurs and business administrative experts, and includes many individuals who have expertise in two or more of these fields.
 With substantial experience in domestic and international industry and practice, our approach is interdisciplinary and collaborative.
 Our breadth of experience continues to grow as we push design and innovation forward.

-History In 2006 TAKTL began as a research and development project at Forms + Surfaces, an international designer and manufacturer of architectural products and urban elements.
+History TAKTL began as a research and development project at Forms + Surfaces, an international designer and manufacturer of architectural products and urban elements.
 Initially intrigued by the potential of UHPC in urban furniture and exterior lighting, the design studio at F+S began an exploration of UHPC technology, focusing in Europe, where much of the materials research in this field is centered.
-Although UHPC has been used widely there in applications requiring its superior strength and corrosion resistance – bridges, marine anchors, and narrow-profile structural elements – it is only within the last ten years that UHPC has moved into architectural applications in Europe such as rear ventilated façades and canopies.
+Although UHPC has been used widely there in applications requiring its superior strength and corrosion resistance – bridges, marine anchors, and narrow-profile structural elements – it is only within the last ten years that UHPC has moved into architectural applications in Europe such as rear ventilated facades and canopies.

-Throughout 2010 we advanced the technology behind our manufacturing process and continued to grow our team of experts – engineers, architects, industrial designers, model-makers, manufacturing specialists, and materials scientists.
-In June 2011, with the launch of a website, a full suite of technical support documents, a growing line of architectural and urban products offered through TAKTL® and SITU®, and our first full-scale production line operational in Pittsburgh, PA – we realized the first phase of our plan.
+Throughout 2011 and 2013 we advanced the technology behind our manufacturing process and continued to grow our team of experts – material scientists, engineers, architects, industrial designers, model-makers, manufacturing specialists.
+In June 2013, with the launch of a website, a full suite of technical support documents, and a growing portfolio of TAKTL facade panels and profiles, we achieved ASTM quality certification for our first full-scale production line in Pittsburgh, PA and realized the first phase of our plan.